The Royal Ottawa Golf Club

-The Royal Ottawa Golf Club is a premier private golf club located in Gatineau, Quebec, Canada.
+The Royal Ottawa Golf Club is a private golf club located in Gatineau, Quebec, Canada.
 It was founded in 1891, and has made major contributions to the development of Canadian golf right from its early years, hosting many important championships and meetings, and continues to do so.
-Several significant champion golfers have been associated with the Club.
-The Club has 27 holes of golf.
+Several significant champion golfers have been associated with the club.
+The club has 27 holes of golf.

 Founding, early years

-The Club was founded in 1891, as the Ottawa Golf Club.
+The club was founded in 1891, as the Ottawa Golf Club.
 It was the host of founding meetings of the Royal Canadian Golf Association (in June 1895), and the Canadian Professional Golfers' Association (in July 1911).
-Since 1895, it has hosted many significant amateur and professional championship tournaments (see below).
+Since 1895, it has hosted amateur and professional championship tournaments (see below).

-The Club's first site, a 9-hole course, was built on land lent by Charles Magee, a real-estate developer, in a section of Ottawa just west of the old Dominion Rifle Range (south of what became Strathcona Park) in what is now known as Sandy Hill.
+The club's first site, a 9-hole course, was built on land lent by Charles Magee, a real-estate developer, in a section of Ottawa just west of the old Dominion Rifle Range (south of what became Strathcona Park) in what is now known as Sandy Hill.
 The first Canadian Amateur Championship was played on this course in June 1895.
-Soon after that, responding to pressure on prime real estate in the rapidly expanding city core, the Club moved to a new site in the province of Quebec, just across the Ottawa River from Ottawa to the north, a mile north of Hull, Quebec, along Chelsea Road on the property that was one of the founder of Hull, Quebec, Philemon Wright's original farms, the Columbia Farm.
+Soon after that, responding to pressure on prime real estate in the rapidly expanding city core, the club moved to a new site in the province of Quebec, just across the Ottawa River from Ottawa to the north, a mile north of Hull, Quebec, along Chelsea Road on the property that was one of the founder of Hull, Quebec, Philemon Wright's original farms, the Columbia Farm.
 The clubhouse occupied the stone house that was built by Thomas Brigham, Philemon's son-in-law.
 This course consisted of 12 holes, of which 6 had to be played twice to comprise an 18-hole round.
 One of the par three holes was quite unique, in that players had to flight their ball over the barn behind the clubhouse to reach the green.